abdulrahman2018/Customer-Insights-Analysis/README.md

 o	Segmented customers into:
 	Low Spend (< $100): Budget-conscious or occasional buyers.
 	Medium Spend ($100 - $500): Regular customers with moderate purchase patterns.
-	High Spend (> $500): High-value customers contributing most to revenue.
+	High Spend (> $500): High-value customers contribute most to revenue.
 •	Insights Gained:
 o	High spenders comprised a small percentage but accounted for the majority of revenue. o	Medium spenders represented the largest customer group, showing potential for upselling.